 June 1, 2016

-Jeff Zweig joined the Partnership’s Board of Directors in June 2016 and serves on the Performance Committee.
+Jeff Zweig joined the Partnership’s Board of Directors in June 2016 and serves as Vice-Chair of the Performance Committee.

 Mr. Zweig is the President and Chief Executive Officer of Mosaic Forest Management headquartered in Vancouver, British Columbia.
 Mosaic is the largest private timberland producer in Canada.

-Mr. Zweig is currently a member of the Board of Governors and Executive Committee of the Business Council of British Columbia, and sits on the Board of the Council of Forest Industries.
+Mr. Zweig is Chair of the Business Council of British Columbia, and sits on the Board of the B.C.
+Council of Forest Industries.
 He has served on a number of for-profit and not-for-profit Boards in the past.

 Mr. Zweig holds an honours Bachelor of Arts, a Bachelor of Laws, and a Master of Business Administration from the University of Western Ontario.